notmaiku/MickeyBall/README.md

 # MickeyBall
-A Unity project that's supposed to display a game to similar elements of Monkey Ball.
+This is a game project similar to Monkey ball made in Unity.